Calculate metrics for sites and species relative to bioregions and chorotypes

 Value

-A list containing between one and six elements (listed below), depending on
+A list containing one or more data.frame elements, depending on the

 returned, with one sublist per partition.